nmtate/GenomeWidePrediction_course/README.md

 **Day 5**: Practical session
 - Build your own Genome-enabled prediction.
 Breakout rooms

- This is your [reference population] (), and these are the [candidate individuals] () to predict their genomic value.
+ This is your [reference population](), and these are the [candidate individuals]() to predict their genomic value.

  Hackathon steps:
-        Imputation
+ - Imputation

-        Determine your predictive accuracy (internal)
+ - Determine your predictive accuracy (internal), with different methods/models

-        Predict yet-to-be observed phenotypes
+ - Predict yet-to-be observed phenotypes with your preferred method(s)

 ## Organization of the code for the practical Sessions

 **Day 1**
  - [Code](Exercises/Day1.Exercise_Infinitesimal_Model.R) example to show the infinitesimal model
  - [Exercise](Exercises/Day1.SolveGSRU.R) on solving equations using residual updates.